Why?

 2. It does not help farmers.
 In fact, farmers fought against this for years.
 “Farmers wanted it because it extends hours of working in the field,” Texas state Rep. Dan Flynn offered after filing a bill that would abolish DST.
 Even Michael Downing, who wrote a book about DST, has said that before researching the subject, “I always thought we did it for the farmers.”
 In fact, the inverse is true.
 Traditionally farmers were dead set against it.
 The lost hour of morning light meant they had to rush to get their crops to market.
 Dairy farmers were particularly upset: Cows adjust to schedule shifts rather poorly, apparently.

 3. The extra hour of light in the evening does not make us happier.
 Rather, there are some rather disturbing statistics that point the other direction.
-There are increases in heart attacks and upticks in criminal behavior following the change each year. study out of the University of Colorado in October, titled “Spring Forward at Your Own Risk,” suggested a strong association between the reduced sleep and reallocated daylight of DST and fatal car accidents.
+There are increases in heart attacks and upticks in criminal behavior following the change each year.
+A study out of the University of Colorado in October, titled “Spring Forward at Your Own Risk,” suggested a strong association between the reduced sleep and reallocated daylight of DST and fatal car accidents.
 “The increased risk persists for the first six days of DST,” the author states, “causing a total of 302 deaths at a social cost of $2.75 billion over the 10-year sample period.”
 Experts have warned about spikes in workplace accidents, suicide and headaches — just to name a few health risks — when DST starts and ends.
 One 2009 study of mine workers found a 5.7 percent increase in injuries in the week after the start of DST, which researchers thought was most likely due to disruption in the workers’ sleep cycles.
 An examination of Australian data found a slight uptick in male suicides in the weeks following time shifts, to the effect of half an excess death per day, which the researchers blamed on the destabilizing effect of sleep disruption on people with mental health problems.

 On a more practical level it is just annoying.
 Do you agree?